QC20/selected-works-website/README.md

   - same goes for all the stuff used in the projects.
   - Make a GIF of the landing page instead of a still image.
   - The carthesian thingy will not erase.
 Please fix.
+- Make a new favicon for the website